Skip to content

 Expected interaction:

--7 是负数Exercise 2: Simple Calculator
+Exercise 2: Simple Calculator

 Expected interaction:

-错误:除数不能为零Exercise 3: Date Validity Check
+Exercise 3: Date Validity Check

 Summary

-Conditional statements are the skeleton of program logic. if/else is the most general branching tool, switch is suited for multi-way matching against discrete values, the ternary operator is great for simple two-way choices within expressions, and C++17's if with initializers provides more precise scope control.
-Always wrap branch bodies in braces, never confuse = with ==, write a break for every case in a switch, and do not nest ternary operators.
-These seemingly simple traps appear repeatedly in real-world projects.
-If you develop good habits from day one, the road ahead will be much smoother.
+Conditional statements are the skeleton of program logic. if is the most general branching tool, switch is suitable for multi-way matching against discrete values, the ternary operator fits simple binary choices within expressions, and C++17's initializer if makes scope control more precise.
+Always wrap branch bodies in braces, never confuse = and ==, write break for every case in switch, and don't nest ternary operators.
+If you develop good habits from day one regarding these seemingly simple but frequently occurring pitfalls, the road ahead will be much smoother.